 Choosing Replacement Property

 This exchange only applies to real estate properties.
-Unlike the standard life-kind exchanges, not all replacement properties cover evidence of indebtedness, bonds, notes, stocks, inventory, and other security details.
+Unlike the standard life-kind exchanges, not all replacement properties cover evidence of indebtedness, bonds, stocks, inventory, and other security details.